secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Purge_mode.PNG
    :width: 50 %

    The schematics of :code:`purge` mode of operation.
+Image courtesy of Brandon Ewert.

 8. |reset| button: Click on this button once when the system is in run mode of operation (especially after and if purge mode was triggered beforehand) to allow the in-vacuum PIPS detectors to be biased.